DiegoRosales/Zybo_Sampler/README.md

 ### Lint
 This stage only performs a simple compile to check for syntax errors.
 To run this stage you need to have passed at least stage 3)

+### Simulation (WIP)
+This stage is still work in progress.
+This stage will run the UVM testcase of a given testbench.
+To run this stage you need to have passed at least stage 3)

 # Build instructions
 To build the project, you need to run one script using Vivado: `run.tcl`.